Home-based Provider Programming

 “What haven't I learned?
 The many connections with literacy, vocabulary, communication, imagination.
 Literacy is connected with everything.
 Children have learned to self express with stories.
 Learned to make strong connections with children if there's a story involved.
 They open up to us."

 Lending Libraries and Classroom Books

 Make Way for Books provides preschools, child care centers, and home-care providers with high-quality, multicultural, cloth, board, and hardcover books for lending libraries and classroom collections.
-Nearly 300 lending libraries have been established.
-This year more than 32,000 books were checked out by families and shared together at home.
+Each year, more than 32,000 books are checked out by families and shared together at home.
 100% of sites reported an increase in their children’s pre-reading skills after participating in the program.

 "Several of the parents had mentioned on their first home visit that they had never read to their four- year-old.
 Because of Make Way for Books’ services, by the end of year all of my students were being read to daily."

 Through family literacy events, Make Way for Books Early Literacy Coaches showcase the preschool or child care centers’ lending libraries to the whole family.
 Make Way for Books staff help our preschool program sites engage parents and model ways that parents and other caregivers can share books and other literacy activities with their children.
 In prior years, 100% of participating parents increased the amount of time they spent reading with their young children as a result of the program.

 Weekly, storytime volunteers share books, songs, and puppets with toddlers and preschoolers at low-resource child care centers and preschools throughout our community.
 Children participating in The Story Project receive books to keep and share at home.